 Adding Colour to Base Ingredients

 With many colours, adding a tint to a light or white base just results in a paler or more pastel version of the tint colour, which can be adjusted upwards in strength.
-As noted above, reds are a little trickier since they become pink.
-Pawfect for Valentine’s Day, but not so great if you’re aiming for a true red.
+As noted above, reds are a little trickier.
+These often become pink rather than red.
+That’s pawfect for Valentine’s Day, but not so great if you’re aiming for a true red.
+Not that the dogs care.
+But we have some extra tricks to help keep the humans happy!

 Revving Up a Red

-You can try to overcome the pinkishness by using tons of tint, but that’s not really something I like to do with my dog treats.
+You can try to overcome the pinkishness by using tons of added colouring, but that’s not something I like to do with my dog treats.
 And you may just get a darker pink anyways.
 Using a highly concentrated tint, like paste, gel, or powder food colouring from a specialty baking store, can create a much more intense red tint.
 But, if you’re keen to keep things natural, you can use a little sneaky colour theory to warm up the pink to become closer to a red.
+Come into the dog treat kitchen for a little peek at one of my favourite techniques for reds.

 Combining Pink with Yellow or Orange for a Better Natural Red

-Using a yellow or orange base or adding a little yellow or orange tint is my secret method for redder-reds in natural dog treats.
-See the side-by-side example below of a split dough, tinted with beetroot, where turmeric powder (my favourite yellow add-in) has been used to create a red dough.
+Using a yellow or orange ingredient in the base recipe or adding a little yellow or orange tint is my secret method for creating redder-reds in natural dog treats.
+See the side-by-side example below of a split dough, naturally tinted with beetroot.
+One is straight beetroot and is a vibrant pink.
+In the other, turmeric powder (my favourite yellow add-in) has been added to help create a red dough instead of pink.
 Both beetroot and turmeric hold colour well through baking, their flavours work in combination, and they’re healthy too.
-Yass!
-And my dogs seem to love them, especially turmeric.
+Pawfect!
+And my dogs seem to love both, and are especially drawn to the scent of turmeric.